ChangShiRaine/ChangShiRaine.github.io/_pages/publications.md

 --->

-Automatic Tumor Localization for Minimally Invasive Surgery
+Automatic Tumor Localization for Minimally Invasive Surgery [(Project Website for more details)](https://mrsdprojects.ri.cmu.edu/2020teama/documents/)
 ======

 A surgical system aiming at better therapy for patients and less cognitive load for surgeons.